akraemer007/andrewkraemer.party/_posts/2017-03-15-i-dont-know-what-to-write.md

 - We share the cost of rent.
 - Kevin pays more for rent than I do.

 It took some time to learn how to deal with Post Tony Supergoodtimes Depression (PTSD), but now I have Kevin Tran.
   Kevin Tran is fine.

 ### The part that focuses on a select audience
 So far, March has been phenomenal.
 March has been much better than February.
 All of February, I felt sick and lethargic, which is unfortunate because February was beautiful.
 The Germans have a word for this 'Springtime Lethargy' phenomenon: [Frühjahrsmüdigkeit](https://en.wikipedia.org/wiki/Springtime_lethargy).
 According to wikipedia fifty to seventy-five percent of Germans experience Frühjahrsmüdigkeit.
 That's a lot of sad Germans.

 I was fortunate to visit my dear friends in both the Twin Cities and Seattle these last few weekends.
 Seeing my friends brought me an incredible amount of joy.
-However, it’s more like a joy that is personal and soaked in nostalgia — rather than one that is easily explained to internet at large.
+However, it’s more like a joy that is personal and soaked in nostalgia — rather than one that is easily explained to the internet at large.
 I just have this to say:
 > Thank you my good friends for being excellent

 ### The part where I suggest things